← Back to Creatures

-The Ghyralis Charger is a towering, three-meter herbivore of Berinu’s plains, known for its sweeping horns, near-360-degree vision, and tri-hoofed feet built for speed and endurance.
-Difficult to domesticate yet prized as a mount where airships and rovers cannot travel, it moves with explosive power across grasslands, its herds trampling vegetation to keep the plains open.
+The Ghyralis Charger is a towering herbivore native to Berinu's plains, known for its sweeping horns, near-360-degree vision, and tri-hoofed feet built for speed and endurance.
+Wild Berinese specimens stand 3 to 5 meters and move with explosive power across grasslands, their herds trampling vegetation to keep the plains open.
 Normally calm but dangerous when startled, a single stampede can level settlements and reshape terrain.
-Revered by the Berinese as symbols of unstoppable momentum, they later spread across Geba in numerous regional variants, even found sold in population centers on nearly every continent.
+Revered by the Berinese as symbols of unstoppable momentum, the Charger has since spread across Geba in numerous regional variants sold in population centers on nearly every continent.

 About Vesselborn